ospalh/anki-addons/_posts/2017-11-20-Play_button.md

 The button is created as inline SVG and copies the look of the replay button of newer AnkiDroid versions.
 The minimum size is set to 12 pixel, otherwise the button is the same size as the text.

+The old Anki 2.0 version worked in the card layout editor and the preview as well.
+The new Anki 2.1 version works only during reviews so far.
+I think i’ll update the other add-ons before i go back to this.
+So replay there may take a while.

 <span  class="clear" />